beta-europe/www.beta-europe.org/_pages/contact.md

 You can take on a position in a BETA Europe team, as an Officer or Head.
 Please refer to the open calls and the roles descriptions before applying for one of these roles.
 You will gain valuable work experience and will be awarded a certificate upon completion of your work.

-For any further inquiries on BETA Europe positions, please contact our Head of Human Resources, Ms Lina Kalouti ([l.kalouti@beta-europe.org](mailto:l.kalouti@beta-europe.org))
+For any further inquiries on BETA Europe positions, please contact our HR team by emailing [hr@beta-europe.org](mailto:hr@beta-europe.org)

 You can also create a national BETA organisation and/or organise your own MEU simulation in your city with like-minded people and friends.
 BETA will gladly support your project and help you throughout the whole process.